MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Add-MgApplicationKey.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[CustomKeyIdentifier <Byte[]>]`: Custom key identifier
     - `[DisplayName <String>]`: Friendly name for the key.
 Optional.
     - `[EndDateTime <DateTime?>]`: The date and time at which the credential expires.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
     - `[Key <Byte[]>]`: Value for the key credential.
 Should be a base 64 encoded value.
-    - `[KeyId <String>]`: The unique identifier (GUID) for the key.
+    - `[KeyId <String>]`: The unique identifier for the key.
     - `[StartDateTime <DateTime?>]`: The date and time at which the credential becomes valid.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
-    - `[Type <String>]`: The type of key credential; for example, 'Symmetric'.
+    - `[Type <String>]`: The type of key credential; for example, Symmetric.
-    - `[Usage <String>]`: A string that describes the purpose for which the key can be used; for example, 'Verify'.
+    - `[Usage <String>]`: A string that describes the purpose for which the key can be used; for example, Verify.
   - `[PasswordCredential <IMicrosoftGraphPasswordCredential>]`: passwordCredential
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[CustomKeyIdentifier <Byte[]>]`: Do not use.